 Create Compelling Content

-While content has always been important, it’s now more important than ever.
+While digital content has always been important, it’s now more important than ever.
 Since the pandemic began, most of us have spent our lives online.
 When we’re online, we expect to find content that satisfies our needs.
 If we don’t find it, we move on.
 That’s always been our behavior as viewers.
 The pandemic has only accelerated it.

 Exploit opportunities for meaningful conversations whenever possible.
 Relate to customers.
 After all, we’re all in the same situation over the last year.
 Acknowledge their fears and apprehensions and offer solutions when appropriate.